PROS / The Surface Pro 4 is built with excellent Intel Core processors.

 VERDICT / Although it has some portability limitations, the Surface Pro 4 has the best combination of specifications and design for a large tablet.

 Despite being Microsoft's flagship tablet, the Microsoft Surface is hard to pin down as either a tablet or a laptop.
 It has a tablet-like design with laptop-level performance and bulk.
 The Surface Pro 4 isn't without its unpolished edges, but from the inside and outside, it comes the closest of all the tablets we've seen to achieving the ideal balance between these two product families.
-With its strong specifications and stellar build quality, the Microsoft Surface Pro 4 earns the Top Ten Reviews Gold Award.
+With its strong specifications and stellar build quality, the Microsoft Surface Pro 4 earns the Top Ten Reviews Silver Award.

 Internally, the Surface Pro 4 benefits from its reliance on full-powered Intel Core processors.
 While most tablets are built with mobile-optimized processors, the Core series has a high enough performance ceiling to accommodate business and power users.